 What is simple syrup?

+Picture this.
+You’ve ordered a glass of iced tea and you want to sweeten it.
 Pure sugar will take forever.
 Packets of Sweet-n-Low and Equal have always been easier to mix into a glass of iced tea, but plain sugar is a different story.

 A liquid sweetener made with sugar and water, simple syrup is an easy solution to this problem.
 It is mainly used to sweeten drinks.
 But you can also flavor it and drizzle it over pancakes or ice cream.

-Most simple syrups are made with granulated white sugar, but other types of sugar can be used, including brown sugar.
+Most simple syrups are made with granulated white sugar, though other types of sugar can be used, including brown sugar.
+So what do you do if you want the benefits of traditional simple syrup without using refined sugar?
+Enter the sugar substitutes.
+There are a number of alternative ways to make simple syrup without pure sugar.

 Types of sugar substitutes for drinks